 - Decay into the nerve

 Most root canals can be done in one appointment.
-However, at times a second appointment may be needed due to severe discomfort/swelling or excessive fluids that may not allow the procedure to be completed that day.
-Complex root canals with multiple roots or severely curved roots could also lead to second a appointment.
+However, at times a second appointment may be needed due to severe discomfort/swelling that may make it improbable to finish that day or possibly excessive fluids that would deter bonding of the material inside the tooth.
+Complex root canals with multiple roots or severely curved roots could lead to second appointments.

 Dr. Stacey can generally do most Root Canals in the office.
-There are a few times a year that he will refer a root canal to a specialist (endodontist) due to the complex nature of the tooth.
-Dr. Stacey’s staff will assist you in finding a suitable endodontist if needed.
+There are a few times a year that he will refer a root canal to a specialist (Endodontist) due to the complex nature of the tooth.
+Dr. Stacey’s staff will assist in finding you a suitable Endodontist.

 Sealants are a plastic coating that goes on the top surfaces of molar and bicuspid teeth.
-Statistically, most cavities that arise on the developing child are on those surfaces.
+Statistically, most cavities that arise on the developing child is on these surfaces.
 These surfaces are called pits and fissures which are difficult to keep clean since the bristles from the toothbrush generally cannot reach those areas!

 The procedure is simple.
 The tooth is thoroughly cleaned and then a tooth etchant is placed on the tooth for 20-30 seconds and rinsed and dried.
 Then the plastic coating is applied and a light source is use to “cure” the resin similar to white fillings.
 The color of the sealants can vary from white, clear or tinted yellow.
-No anesthetic is needed for this service.
+We use white color so that the patient can view the sealant for possible loss.
+No anesthetic is used and isolation of the teeth and keeping the tongue away from the work area is all that is needed!

 Sealants are placed preferably within 6 months after the tooth has erupted.
 This is usually around age 6 and age 12.
-Sealants can be applied more than one time if needed BUT they CANNOT be applied to teeth that have existing fillings.
+Sealants can be applied more than one time if needed BUT they CANNOT be applied to teeth that already have fillings on them!